Cascading Dark Energy: The Two-Field Setup

 If we substitute $\rho_{\rm m}$ and $\rho_{\rm r}$ from Eqs. \eqref{rhom} and \eqref{rhor}, respectively, into this equation, and then use Eqs. \eqref{rhom-N}, \eqref{rhor-N}, \eqref{Vphi}, \eqref{Vchi}, and \eqref{normalization}, we reach

 This equation now can be inserted into Eqs. \eqref{dphit} and \eqref{dchit} to give the initial values of derivative of the two scalar fields with respect to $N$ as

-In this equation, $\tilde{\phi}_{i}$ and $\tilde{\chi}_{i}$ refer to the initial values of the scalar fields at the $e$-fold number $N_i = 0$.
-It should be noted that we cannot use Eq. \eqref{Ht-sr} as the initial condition for $\tilde{H}$, because it leads to self-inconsistency of the differential equations.
-Instead, in order to prevent this problem, we apply the following relation which follows from Eq. \eqref{Ht},
+In these equations, $\tilde{\phi}_{i}$ and $\tilde{\chi}_{i}$ refer to the initial values of the scalar fields at the $e$-fold number $N_i = 0$.
+Because $H$, $\phi$, and $\chi$ are all numerically evolved in our representation of the dynamics, accurate initial conditions are needed for all these quantities to avoid exciting undesirable numerical transients.
+It should be noted that we cannot use Eq.~\eqref{Ht-sr} as the initial condition for $\tilde{H}$, because it leads to self-inconsistency of the differential equations.
+Instead, to prevent this problem, we apply the following relation which follows from Eq.~\eqref{Ht},

-For $\tilde{\phi}'$ and $\tilde{\chi}'$ in this equation, we substitute their values from the slow-roll equations \eqref{dphiti} and \eqref{dphiti}, respectively.
+For $\tilde{\phi}'$ and $\tilde{\chi}'$ in this equation, we substitute their values from the slow-roll equations \eqref{dphiti} and \eqref{dchiti}, respectively.

 To integrate the background equations \eqref{dHt}, \eqref{d2phit}, and \eqref{d2chit}, we used the 8th-order Runge-Kutta algorithm.
-Our modified version of \textsc{Camb}, (which we use with CosmoMC to obtain constraints to the CDE model), is available online \footnote{https://github.com/krezazadeh/CAMB-CDE-two-field}.
+Our modified version of \textsc{Camb}, (which we use with CosmoMC to obtain constraints on the CDE model), is available online\footnote{https://github.com/krezazadeh/CAMB-CDE-two-field}.
 In order to ensure that the Universe always remains flat in our code for each set of input parameters, we use the parameter $\tilde{\lambda}_\phi$ as a derived parameter.
-To determine this parameter numerically, we note that the total density parameter at the present epoch is equal to unity for a flat Universe,
+To determine this parameter numerically, we note that the total density parameter at the present epoch is equal to the unity for a flat Universe,

 where the subscript ``0'' refers to the present time.
 From this equation, we find